betrusted-io/betrusted-ec/doc/Rust.md

 3. Install `svd2rust`, so we can convert lxsocdoc svd output to rust: `cargo install svd2rust`
 4. Install `form`, which will expand the resulting file into its component parts: `cargo install form`
 5. Install `rustfmt` which we'll use to beautify the automatically-generated files: `rustup component add rustfmt`
-6. Install `cargo-generate` which will let you use project templates: `cargo install cargo-generate`
+6. Install `cargo-generate` which will let you use project templates: `cargo install cargo-generate`.
+This will require libssl-dev as a system dependency.
 7. (Optional) install `cargo-binutils`, which will let you do things like `cargo size` and `cargo objdump`: `cargo install cargo-binutils`

 ## Creating a Cargo crate